-Figure 17: Libera Current Meter
+Figure 18: Libera Current Meter

-Figure 18: Block diagram of Libera Current Meter
+Figure 19: Block diagram of Libera Current Meter

 Input currents are converted into voltage via a trans-impedance amplifier, with six different gains depending on the current range selected via software.
-The signals are then digitized using 18-bit and 2.5 MSPS A/D converters.
+The signals are then digitized using 18-bit and 2 MSPS A/D converters (sampling frequency can be increased up to 2.5 MSPS).
 Offsets and gain errors can be calibrated for each channel using a nominal current source.